dominiktraxl/firetracks/README.md

 You can download the data here: https://search.earthdata.nasa.gov/search

-Search for the products (MOD14A1, MYD14A1 and MCD12Q1), select the spatial and temporal domain you're interested in, and then download the data either via direct download or an access script.
+Search for the products (MOD14A1, MYD14A1 and MCD12Q1), select the spatial and temporal domain you're interested in, and then download the data.

 The data must be stored in their respective folders (MOD14A1, MYD14A1, MCD12Q1) in the same directory as the python scripts.
 There should be no subdirectories